hichana/fdna/PROJECT_PLANNING.md

     - link to github repo
     - link to live version of project
         - web app
+        - flowscan smart contract
+        - transaction on flowscan
-        - flowscan account with smart contracts
+        - flowview account with metadata showing
     - list of code used from other projects (ex.
 ExampleNFT, flow nft catalog scripts and transactions, etc.)
     - in description of challenges talk about wanting to save catalog data on-chian/nft but difficulties due to passing in NFT only ref
 -x testnet deployment